FPGSchiba/visor-backend/README.md

 Codes:
  + 400: Org already active or body missing
- + 401: No such creation-token
+ + 401: No such activation-token
  + 200: OK - Org activated

 ### List Orgs